RNames/Growpai/README.md

 # Growpai
-Some random script for Growpai Proxy
+Some random script for Growpai